THE VOLGA GERMANS IN PORTLAND

 Peter and Amalia (Seder) Will

-Peter Will was born in Norka, Russia on Feb 9, 1885.
+Peter Will was born in Norka, Russia, on Feb 9, 1885.
 He was the son of Magdalena Will.
-At the age of 27, Peter decided to make the long journey from Russia to the United States looking for a better life and freedom from Russian rule.
-He departed from Liverpool May 18, 1912 aboard the steamship Canada and arrived in Quebec, Canada May 26, 1912.
+At the age of 27, Peter decided to make a long journey from Russia to the United States, looking for a better life and freedom from Russian rule.
+He departed from Liverpool on May 18, 1912, aboard the steamship Canada and arrived in Quebec, Canada on May 26, 1912.
 The passenger list records that he was a farm laborer.
-From Quebec, he took the Grand Trunk Railway to Port Huron, Michigan and was admitted to the United States on June 2, 1912.
+He took the Grand Trunk Railway from Quebec to Port Huron, Michigan, and was admitted to the United States on June 2, 1912.
 His final destination was Portland, Oregon, where he was going to his cousin Konrad Schmer at 833 E. 7th.

 Amalia Seder was born November 13, 1896 in Norka, Russia.
 She was the daughter of Heinrich Seder.
 She was 16 years old when she left Russia.
-She departed aboard the steamship Canada from Liverpool and arrived March 19, 1913 at Portland, Maine.
-It appears she may have been accompanied by a Seder relative, Aulise “Alice” Seder Hohnstein and her husband Heinrich “Henry” Hohnstein who are listed just below her name on the passenger list.
-Amalia’s final destination was Portland, OR, going to her brother-in-law John Albert (husband of Amalia’s sister Marguerite Seder) at 794 E. 11th.
+She departed aboard the steamship Canada from Liverpool and arrived at Portland, Maine, on March 19, 1913.
+She may have been accompanied by a Seder relative, Aulise “Alice” Seder Hohnstein, and her husband, Heinrich “Henry” Hohnstein, listed just below her name on the passenger manifest.
+Amalia’s final destination was Portland, Oregon, and she was going to her brother-in-law, John Albert (husband of Amalia’s sister, Marguerite Seder) at 794 E. 11th.

-Over the years, Peter worked at various jobs to support his family in Portland.
-1917-blacksmith, 1920-finisher-photography, 1930-1940-Doernbecher Furniture Mfg. mechanic, repairer, and cabinetmaker.
+Over the years, Peter worked various jobs to support his family in Portland.
+In 1917, he worked as a blacksmith, in 1920 as a finisher-photography, between 1930 and 1940 at Doernbecher Furniture as a mechanic, repairer, and cabinetmaker.

-Peter Will married Elizabeth Haun September 9, 1967 in Clark County, Washington.
-She was born September 6, 1890 in Hussenbach, Russia, died on October 31, 1975 in Portland and is buried at the Rose City Cemetery.
+Peter Will married Elizabeth Haun on September 9, 1967, in Clark County, Washington.
+She was born September 6, 1890, in Hussenbach, Russia, and died in Portland on October 31, 1975.
+She was buried at the Rose City Cemetery.

-Peter died at age 88, February 23, 1973 and is buried in Rose City Cemetery.
+Peter died at age 88 on February 23, 1973, and was buried at the Rose City Cemetery.

 Sources